Monday, February 22, 2010

 "SINATRA!!!!!!!!!!!!!!!!!!!"
 "OLD BLUE EYES," THE PRIDE OF HOBOKEN NJ, FRANCIS ALBERT SINATRA.

 I was never big on Sinatra but appreciated that he had to be the best entertainer...EVER!
-I also knew three people who had photos of themselves with Sinatra...and I thought having "our" picture in my office would be priceless.
+I also knew three people who had photos of themself with Sinatra...and I thought having "our" picture on my desk would be priceless.

 I said, "Yeah, I can adjust some appointments for Sinatra."

-Cappy said, "Trust me while you're waiting to go on, you'll be one-on-one with him in the green room.
-Then you'll treasure the on-camera experience and chit-chat with me and him for the rest of your life."
+He plowed on, "Imagine being side-by-side with Sinatra...just chewing the fat."
+Plus, you'll treasure the on-camera experience and chit-chat with me and him for the rest of your life."

 "You don't have to sell me...count me in!"